It’s not your fault. Self-blame and domestic abuse.

 - He’s told you so repeatedly everything is your fault you’ve ended up believing this

 Blame is a common tactic used to undermine women in toxic relationships.
-It can lead to anxiety, depression and lowering of self-esteem.
-When subjected to blame on a frequent basis and suffering the consequential lowering of self-belief, we are more likely to accept the blame and believe it really is something lacking in us that triggers his behaviour.
+It can lead to anxiety, depression, and lowering of self-esteem.
+When subjected to blame on a frequent basis, and then suffering the consequential lowering of self-belief, we are more likely to accept the blame and believe it really is something lacking in us that triggers his behaviour.

 - He’s manipulated and gaslighted you, so you question your judgment

-Domestic abuse can be very confusing, and it is often designed to confuse.
-The intermittent rewards, changing between nice and nasty with no apparent reason can leave us feeling disorientated.
+(Gaslighting is manipulating you by psychological means, so you doubt your own sanity).
+Domestic abuse can be very confusing, and it is often intended to confuse.
+The intermittent rewards, changing between nice and nasty with no apparent reason, can leave us feeling disorientated.
 What confuses us even more is the gaslighting behaviour which can be so subtle we don’t detect what is happening.
 From the classic hiding our keys and feigning concern for us that we’re losing our memory, to the more subtle tricks that cause us to question our sanity, this behaviour corrodes us.
-When we believe we’re going mad, losing our grip and can’t be trusted to get basic things right, we will be easily persuaded to believe it is our fault when he becomes exasperated with us.
+When we believe we’re going mad, losing our grip and can’t be trusted to get basic things right, we will be easily persuaded to believe it is our fault when he becomes exasperated with us. .

 - You’re depressed, anxious and have low self-esteem and don’t feel you deserve better